CDC advisers recommend booster doses of Covid-19 vaccine for certain adults only

-The FDA had authorized giving boosters to people 65 and older and those at higher risk of severe disease and death, as well as people such as health care workers at higher risk of breakthrough infections because of their work late Wednesday.
+The FDA on Wednesday had authorized giving boosters to people 65 and older and those at higher risk of severe disease and death, as well as people such as health care workers at higher risk of breakthrough infections because of their work.

 But the broad nature of the EUA did not sit well with several members of the CDC's Advisory Committee on Immunization Practices, who met Thursday to decide how best to implement the FDA's authorization.